QuickCorp/QCObjects/README.md

 export SERVICE_URL="https://example.com:443/path-to-a-resource/"
 ```

-and your dynamic settings will be dynamically loaded like this:
+and your settings will be dynamically loaded like this:

 ```json
 {